 Sleep problems do not only affect a child's physical and emotional health and wellbeing but also affects the sleep and daytime function of family members.

 Sleep problems are very common, but what is less well known is that a lot of the time, sleep can be improved by making some simple changes to routines and behaviours that underpin quality sleep.

-According to sleep medication data (table 6b and 6c), Wirral is an outlier meaning that spend on sleep medication is higher than in neighbouring/ similar areas.
-However, this might be due to the way data is recorded and services are commissioned, as not all services and commissioners will collate data in the same way.
-Recording of data has recently changed, which means that information can now be extracted specifically for children rather than for the number of items prescribed.
+According to sleep medication data (figure 6a, 6b and 6c), Wirral is an outlier meaning that spend on sleep medication is higher than in neighbouring/ similar areas.

+However, this might be at least in part due to the way data is recorded and services are commissioned, as not all services and commissioners will collate data in the same way.